 A lifelong songwriter, Phil wrote and performed his own songs throughout the Upper Midwest and the Chicago area.
 He worked with students after school on songwriting and improvising.
-He led the Phil Lynch Jazz Quartet for 15 years, traveling during the summer months, even premiering original works in the historic Calumet Theatre.
+He led the Phil Lynch Jazz Quartet for 15 years, traveling during the summer months, even premiering original works in Michigan's historic Calumet Theatre.

 All while being a full-time teacher, husband, and father of four.

-Standing there looking down at it in the small room's fluorescent lighting, it seemed more than just a random paper.
-And though he’s not an especially mystic guy, to Phil it seemed like a message.
-So he made a copy and taped it to the computer monitor in his classroom.
+Standing there looking down at it in the small room's fluorescent lighting, it seemed like more than just a random paper.
+It seemed like a message.
+So he made a copy and taped it to his computer monitor.
 And dreamed.
 And planned.

 Preparation paid off when opportunity knocked: in early 2018, a hard-to-get slot at Nashville's vaunted Bluebird Café.
 Then in September, a festival appearance.
 Positive reviews and word-of-mouth brought more solo appearances in 2019.

 So in 2020 Phil took a leap of faith based on the mysterious paper's one sentence:

-Phil retired from education to focus solely on music.
+He retired from education to focus solely on music.

-In 2020.
 Timing is everything, they say, and this wasn't exactly the best year to leap fully into performing.

 Undaunted, Phil pressed on, doing multiple Facebook Live sessions, and releasing recordings direct to social media.
 "You're bringing happiness into our living rooms!" said regional TV anchor Elizabeth Peterson.

-Perhaps most importantly, his Facebook Live sessions were given as fundraisers.
+Perhaps most importantly, his Facebook Live sessions were done as fundraisers.
 Friends and fans donated over $1,000 to the local domestic violence shelter.
 A portion of Phil’s revenue now always goes to this important cause.